A Comprehensive Guide to Paying Off Your Student Loans

 If you skimmed through that first section and thought “pay off early?!
 I’m just trying to get by!”, don’t worry.
 You are not alone.
 You are the majority.
 What can be done?

-You have to face this challenge head on and accept responsibility.
-Paying off debt is challenging but not impossible.
+You have to face this challenge head-on.
+Paying off debt is challenging, but not impossible.
 Create a budget and live within your means.
 Find creative ways to reduce your expenses like making your own coffee at home, packing your lunch, taking the bus instead of an Uber.
 A lot of little things can add up.
 Check out our budget worksheet you can use.
-A great free online tool for budgeting and staying up to date on your spending is Mint.com.
+Two great free online tools for budgeting and staying up to date on your spending are Mint.com or YNAB (You Need a Budget).

 If you haven’t already, take the time to explore the variety of repayment options.
 Besides the Standard Repayment Plan, Federal Direct Stafford Loans have several different repayment options to reduce your monthly payment.
 But proceed with caution; the longer you stretch out your payments, the more interest you will have to pay over the life of the loan.
 You can choose: